“Keep your hand on the plow, hold on, hold on.” Mahalia Jackson

 Yoga is one of those things in this world that’s between the nothing that isn’t there and the nothing that is, except that somebody is always trying to make it into something.
 Although it’s true God made everything out of nothing, it’s also true the Big Bang will one day become the Big Crunch, when everything will collapse into a final singularity.

 There’s a lot to like about the practice.
 There always has been.
 There will probably be a lot to like about it for a long time to come.
 It’s a practice with a get it done now point-of-view and a going going gone view of things, too.
-It is practical and spiritual, hands on about what is right in front of you, and taking in everything else at the same time.
+It is practical and spiritual, hands on about what is right in front of you, and tuned in to the bigger picture at the same time.
 It is getting physical and metaphysical, all on one plate, without blinking an eye.

-There’s a boatload of tradition to it, but nobody needs to know much of it to practice it.
+There’s a boatload of tradition to it, but it isn’t necessary to know everything about it to practice it.
 Teachings and teachers are a big help, but past the point of breathing and meditation and concentration, and staying on the good side of the Golden Rule, it is a practice accessible to everyone because it is within everyone.

 Everybody knows it’s better to be considerate rather than merciless, generous rather than greedy, rock steady rather than raging.
 It’s only the wise guys, our politicos machine gunners bankers power brokers movers and shakers and parade makers, who don’t have the wisdom to see past their noses.

-It is able-bodied and red-blooded.
+It is lucid able-bodied eye-opening.
 It is living and breathing with your heart in the right place.
 What’s not to like?

 There’s always something sketchy about orthodoxy.

-Where did the idea that performing an ordained sequence of physical postures will get you closer to equilibrium come from?
+Where did the idea come from that performing an ordained sequence of physical postures will get you closer to equilibrium?
 It’s as though your doctor wrote you a prescription for the up dog side angle touch your toes pill as a catch-all remedy for what ails you.

 Why does Yoga Journal spit out articles like ’38 Health Benefits of Yoga’ month after month?